cube-drone/tex_avery/vancouver_2029.md

-Being as everybody is net-savvy at this point, and everything is online at this point, the problems of authentication and authorization became more and more crucial to address.
+Being as everybody is net-savvy at this point, and everything is online at this point, the problems of authentication and authorization have become more and more crucial to address.

-Passwords are just so easy to break, and maintaining dozens and dozens of username/password pairs becomes unwieldy when your life is distributed amongst dozens of different systems.
+Passwords are just so easy to break, and maintaining dozens and dozens of username/password pairs becomes unwieldy when one's life is distributed amongst dozens of different systems.

 In 2017, a small biotech firm, AuthentiCat (the logo of which is a small black cat with a lock for a head), released a consumer grade subdermal chip system.
-Based on public-key crypto, each subdermal chip contained a password-protected private key and a bluetooth connection that could be used to authenticate the user to a variety of sources.
+Based on public-key crypto, each subdermal chip contains a password-protected private key and a bluetooth connection that can be used to authenticate the user to a variety of sources.

-    Side-note: From a real-life security standpoint, this is, of course, only as secure as the terminal that is communicating with the chip.
-Let's gloss over fine details, here - we're not actually implementing this thing.

-While there were security concerns - no system is unhackable - the AuthentiCat chips proved more secure than most chip-and-pin systems, and financial providers started to phase out cards in favour of AuthentiCats.
-Of course, particularly paranoid users could keep their AuthentiCats extradermally, (key-chain FOBs being a particularly popular option) but these units were more more prone to theft.
+While there are security concerns - no system is unhackable - the AuthentiCat chips have proven more secure than most chip-and-pin systems, and financial providers have started to phase out cards in favour of AuthentiCats.
+Particularly paranoid users can keep their AuthentiCats extradermally, (key-chain FOBs being a particularly popular option) but these units are much more prone to theft.

-In 2023 the United States - in order to smooth over security-based border tensions after the 2018 Liberty Bell Incident, mandated AuthentiCat passports for travellers into the country.
+In 2023 the United States mandated AuthentiCat passports for travellers into the country. in order to smooth over border tensions after the 2018 Liberty Bell Incident,

 At this point, just about everything in one's life can comfortably be authenticated and authorized with an AuthentiCat.
 Many people